 1978(2nd of Shevat, 5738): Eighty-two year old Hannah Gluckstein, the painter simply known as “Gluck” passed away today.

-1978: "Belt tightening" was the keynote of the annual budget speech, made in the Knesset by Finance Minister Simcha Ehrlich.
+1978: The Jerusalem Post reported that "belt tightening" was the keynote of the annual budget speech, made in the Knesset by Finance Minister Simcha Ehrlich.
 He made it clear that 1978 would not be an easy year neither for the economy, nor for the individual.
 He hoped, however, for a brighter 1980.
 The budget was sharply denounced by the Bank of Israel which said that it must be trimmed, as otherwise it would steeply increase inflationary pressures.
 In spite of the advanced Israeli-Egyptian peace negotiations which could end in a total surrender of the whole Israel-occupied Sinai area, plots for private housing at Yamit were reported to be selling very fast to numerous prospective investors.

 1979: Billy Carter, brother of President Jimmy Carter makes allegedly anti-Semitic remarks